css459/energy-demand-and-pollution/webapp/README.md

 #### Visualization

-The app visualizes a heatmap of lat, long data points representing the total "pollution badness".
+The app visualizes a heatmap of lat, long data points representing the total "pollution badness" as well as the cost-score heatmap that quantifies pollution per longitude / latitude point.
 The data comes from the main Spark application and is computed by taking the **L2 Norm** of the normalized **Criteria Gasses** features at each lat/long pair.
-Please consult the main `README.md` of the project as well as the `Heatmap.scala` class for more information.
+Please consult the main `README.md` of the project as well as the `Heatmap.scala` and `CostRepresentation.scala` classes for more information.

 Visualizations are done with [deck.gl], a powerful, open-source big data viz framework built on top of WebGL.
-The viz layers support large amounts of rows but profit from the simple structure of the source `.csv`, only needing two columns for `lon` and `lat`.
+The viz layers support large amounts of rows but profit from the simple structure of the source `.csv`, needing two columns for `lon` and `lat`, and in the case of the cost-score heatmap, a third column `score` to determine the weighting per longitude/latitude data point.

 [deck.gl]:https://deck.gl/#/